paperswithcode/releasing-research-code/README.md

 python train.py --input-data <path_to_data> --alpha 10 --beta 20
 ```

-> 🧩Describe how to train the model, with example commands on how to train the models in your paper, including the full training procedure and hyperparameter optimisation approach.
+> 📋Describe how to train the model, with example commands on how to train the models in your paper, including the full training procedure and hyperparameter optimisation approach.

 ## Evaluation